-SchoolTutoring Academy’s tutoring programs for Dubuque students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Dubuque, Iowa students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The mission of the Dubuque Community School District is to graduate world-class citizens in a safe and supportive learning environment.
 As an Iowa State school, Dubuque Community Schools follow the basic standards of the Iowa Core Curriculum.

 We currently cover the following Dubuque-area school district: Dubuque Community Schools.

 Educating Our Parents: Understanding the Dubuque District Curriculum

 Elementary school learners receive a solid foundation in core subjects such as Math, Science and Language Arts.
 Math instruction in K-5 includes arithmetic, counting, algebraic thinking, basic geometry and measurement and data.
 Topics covered in Science include designing simple experiments involving life science and physical science.
 Literacy goals for the early years include phonics, word awareness and general fluency in reading and speaking.
 Later in elementary school, students are expected to read and understand more complex texts, as well as making inferences form context.

 In Dubuque middle schools, students continue on to learn beginning statistics and algebra in their Math classes.
 In Science, they conduct more sophisticated experiments and use critical thinking skills to explain the differences between predictions and outcomes.
 Language arts classes teach students to think more abstractly and globally about texts, drawing and compiling evidence from multiple sources to reach a thesis.

 view all Dubuque tutors